How social proof helps Looka shine as a new brand in a new industry

 With a perfect quality score (10/10), you can achieve up to a 50% discount on ad inventory over an “average” competitor.
 And it doesn’t take a mathematician to figure out that a 50% reduction in your ad costs will lead to a higher return on ad spend.

-SEO: The sky's the limit with Rich Snippet Stars in organic search
+SEO: The sky's the limit with star ratings in organic search

 Landing pages: Tipping them over the edge at the moment of truth